apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 I hypothesize that this has downstream benefits more domains than just baking in useful reasoning patterns.
 I think this probably works basically no matter what your objective is, whether you're using `<think>` tags or not.
 It would be really surprising to me if this were not the case.
 But needs testing.

+A very notable point that I feel compelled to make is that `<think>`ing is not RL, and RL is not `<think>`ing.
+Surely they are related in some meaningful sense, but you can do RL without think tags and vice-versa.
+Preference optimization is indeed generally a form of online or offline RL that does not involve think tags, and you can optimize for anything.

-There's a limit to how much you can do this.
+Anyway, there's a limit to how much you can pretrain on your own prechewed and regurgitated rollouts.
 If you retrain models on rollouts a bunch of times it probably collapse in a sense.
 The rollouts that you get will probably stop being meaninfully unique in some way.

 Then again.
 If you trained multiple models to generate rollouts, each of which had different statistics, discovered different reasoning patterns, different solutions, were generated from different base models, maybe you could gain some performance in that way?
 You want high quality data diversity to train on, and maybe this is a way to make that happen.
 It could work.